Capuan Venus: Artistic context

 The myth represented has been the subject of various interpretations throughout history.
 It has been proposed that this figure is related to the Roman myth of the victory of Venus over Mars, an allegory of the triumph of love over war.
 This iconography is reflected in testimonies of the same period, both literary (the Argonautica, by Apollonius of Rhodes) and pictorial.
 There are numerous iconographic representations present in Pompeian paintings.
-This reading can also be linked to the worship of Venus Vincitrix in Capua, after Julius Caesar turned it into a veteran colony, in AD 59, and chose her as the city's protective deity.
+This reading can also be linked to the worship of Venus Vincitrix in Capua in 59 AD, after Julius Caesar turned it into a veteran colony and chose her as the city's protective deity.

 This version of Aphrodite was found in 1750 at the Amphitheatre of Capua in Capua, where it was part of the architectural decoration.
 In 1820, the drapery, arms and nose were restored.
 Made in marble, the piece is dated to the Hadrianic period and derives from a Greek original in bronze at the end of the 4th century BC.

 It is permanently exhibited in the Napoli Archeological Museum in Italy.